GoogleCloudPlatform/opentelemetry-operations-java/examples/gae-autoinstrument-example/README.md

 ============================
 **This sample app is a Maven project and builds separately from the rest of the rest of the examples.**

-This example Java app runs on GAE standard environment and is instrumented using OpenTelemetry's [auto-instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation) agent.
+This example Java app runs on GAE standard environment **(Gen2 only)** and is instrumented using OpenTelemetry's [auto-instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation) agent.

 See the [Google App Engine standard environment documentation][ae-docs] for more detailed instructions.